Personal Finance News

 The new bill will replace the six-decade-old Income-Tax Act, 1961.
 This article explains all the recent updates about the new income tax bill and the expected changes you should know.

 At present, for income earned in the previous year (say 2023-24), tax is paid in assessment year (say 2024-25).
-According to PTI, this previous year and assessment year concept has been removed in the new income tax bill and only tax year has been brought in.
+This previous year and assessment year concept has been removed in the new income tax bill and only tax year has been brought in.
+The new bill defines tax year as follows.

 In Budget 2024 presented in July 2024, Finance Minister Nirmala Sitharaman proposed a comprehensive review of the Income Tax Act, 1961, within six months.
 In Budget 2025 speech on February 1, 2025, the FM said the Bill will be introduced in Parliament in the ongoing Budget session.